RobotComponents/RobotComponents/README.md

 # Robot Components
 Robot Components is a Plugin for intuitive Robot Programming for ABB robots inside of Rhinoceros Grasshopper.

-PLUGIN DESCRIPTION...
+RobotComponents has the following possibilities and advantages:

+- Predefined ABB robots
+- Possibility to define your own robot
+- Support for external axes
+- Possibility to override all the external axis values
+- Support for work objects including the support for movable work objects
+- An inverse kinematics and forward kinematics component
+- Possibility to add your own custom code lines
+- Support for setting up a real-time connection with the IRC5 controller

 ## Getting Started
 You can download the latest release directly from this repository's [releases page](https://github.com/EDEK-UniKassel/RobotComponentsSource/releases).
-Unzip the donwloaded archive and copy all files in the Grasshopper Components folder (in GH, File > SPecial Folders > Components Folder).
-Right click on all files to make sure they are not blocked.
+Unzip the downloaded archive and copy all files in the Grasshopper Components folder (in GH, File > SPecial Folders > Components Folder).
+Make sure that all the files are unblocked (right-click on the file and select Properties from the menu.
+Click Unblock on the General tab).
 Restart Rhino and you are ready to go!

 You can find a collection of example files demonstrating the main features of Robot Components in this repository in the folder [Example Files](https://github.com/EDEK-UniKassel/RobotComponentsSource/tree/master/ExampleFiles).

 A release on Food4Rhino is planned in the next months.

 ## Credits
 ![EDEK_logo](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/Utility/181101_EDEK-LOGO-01.png)

 The project is a development from the [Department of Experimental and Digital Design and Construction of the University of Kassel](https://edek.uni-kassel.de/).
 Supervised by the head of the department Prof. Eversmann.
-The technical development is initiated and executed by the research associate and student assistants which are listed [here](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md).
+The technical development is initiated and executed by the research associates and student assistants which are listed [here](https://github.com/EDEK-UniKassel/RobotComponentsSource/blob/master/AUTHORS.md).

-RobotComponents uses the ABB PC SDK for real-time connection to ABB Robots, you can find the .dll used in this project here: http://developercenter.robotstudio.com/landing
+RobotComponents uses the ABB PC SDK for real-time connection to ABB Robots, you can find the .dll used in this project [here](http://developercenter.robotstudio.com/landing).

 ## Known Issues
 Known issues are listed [here](https://github.com/EDEK-UniKassel/RobotComponentsSource/issues).
 If you find a bug, please help us solve it by filing a [report](https://github.com/EDEK-UniKassel/RobotComponentsSource/issues/new).